jp7677/hellocoreclr/README.md

 ## Instructions

-Obviously you should have Net Core SDK 2.0 and Nodejs/npm 6.x already up and running for everything that follows.
+Obviously you should have Net Core SDK 2.0.3 or higher and Nodejs/npm 6.x already up and running for everything that follows.

 If you prefer MariaDb you'll have to override the `connectionString` in `appsettings.json` with e.g.